Skip To Content

 historicMoment

-This option works with ArcGIS Server services only.
+This parameter works with ArcGIS Server services only.
 This is the historic moment to query.
-This parameter applies only if the layer is archiving enabled and the supportsQueryWithHistoricMoment property is set to true.
+This parameter applies only if the layer is archive enabled and the supportsQueryWithHistoricMoment property is set to true.
 This property is provided in the layer resource.
 If historicMoment is not specified, the query will apply to the current features.

 Syntax